|> Kik Group||College of Optics and Photonics||UCF|

 Electric field distribution around a plasmon resonant silver dimer, simulated by an OSE6650 participant for his final project.
 View animated version.

 Light Matter Interaction

 This course discusses the interaction of light with matter.
 The course covers a wide variety of topics, including the origin of refractive index, absorption, stimulated emission, Kramers-Kronig relations, photon-phonon interactions, Raman scattering, nonlinear optics, as well as an brief introduction to quantum mechanics.
 For a detailed course description including powerpoint presentations, see the Course Materials section.
 For a detailed course overview, download the complete course notes.

 Sketch to demonstrate how 2D band structure relates to the standard 'foldout' representation.

 Introduction to Photonics

 This undergraduate course introduces several important concepts of Optics and Photonics.
 We discuss the basics of geometric optics, which covers the area of optics in which light can be considered as rays.
 This including imaging with multiple lenses and mirrors (microscopes, transmissive and reflecting telescopes).
 We then discuss the wave nature of light, which leads us to the area of physical optics.
 We discuss interference, coherence, diffraction, and cover various technologies including fiber optics and lasers.
-For more information including archival powerpoint slide handouts, see this SharePoint site.
-Registered students should visit UCF Webcourses for the most up-to-date information.
+For more information, registered students should visit UCF Webcourses for the most up-to-date information.